aws-samples/service-screener-v2/usecases/crossAccounts/README.md

 ## Using Service Screener across multiple accounts

+Additional IAM Policy is required for cross accounts to work.
+We need permission to set iam assume-role SecurityToken to use V2 via **iam:SetSecurityTokenServicePreferences** (Service-Screener will first check the current version.
+If is already V2, no action required.
+If it is V1, it will set to V2 temporary while assume all the roles, then set it back to V1).
+We need V2 here as V1 does not support the default-non-opt-in regions (e.g: Jakarta)

 When running Service Screener across the targeted accounts, follow these steps to create the necessary role needed for Service Screener to assume:

 1. Download the [CloudFormation template](https://github.com/aws-samples/service-screener-v2/blob/cebd00c943b5f74d9384a5ff5a26f98ea114e445/usecases/crossAccounts/crossAccountRoleCF.yml).